Troubleshooting connection to SharePoint Online

 Perform the steps below to fix the issue:

-2. In Programs and Features ensure that following Sharepoint components are not installed:
+2. In Programs and Features, ensure that the following Sharepoint components are not installed:

 If any of these components is displayed, then uninstall it.

-3. Open PowerShell ISE console and run the commands
+3. Open the PowerShell ISE console and run the commands:

 Uninstall-Module Microsoft.Online.Sharepoint.PowerShell

-5. Install required Sharepoint components as described in the following article:
+5. Install the required Sharepoint components as described in the following article: Installing required Cayosoft Administrator components

 Comments